evolvingweb/chef-deploy-drupal/README.md

 [Vagrant-Drupal](http://github.com/dergachev/vagrant-drupal) project

 ## Attributes
-The cookbook tries to load an existing site and if it fails due to the absence of codebase or discrepancies in credentials, it will download a fresh stable release of Drupal 7 from [drupal.org](http://drupal.org) and will configure MySQL and Apache, according to cookbook attributes, to serve a installed site (no manual installation required).
+The cookbook tries to load an existing site and if it fails to do so, it will download a fresh stable release of Drupal 7 from [drupal.org](http://drupal.org) and will configure MySQL and Apache, according to cookbook attributes, to serve a installed site (no manual installation required).